Lisbon in December: A Holiday Walk in an Enchanting City

 The final walk is to gorgeous Arco da Rua Augusta towards the grande finale - Praça do Comércio.
 This magnificent plaza is a hive of activity and boasts the largest Christmas tree I’ve ever seen and entered!

 The weather in December is typically between 14 and 16 C (57 F) during the day.
 But when the sun is out in early December, you’ll be taking off your layers with temperatures around 19 C (66F).
-It certainly doesn’t rain all the time but it is a rainier month - so pack a jacket and umbrella.
-Compared to Canada, the temperatures are balmy in Lisbon in early December.
-But be prepared for locals to be fully bundled up.
-As I stripped off layers, they donned puffy coats, scarves, and mittens!
+It is a rainy-er month, so pack a jacket and umbrella.

 I am fully confident that you will not be exposed to lame lights or ‘festive vomit’ in Lisbon or exploring any of the other great cities of Europe during the holiday season.
 Not that I truly had any doubts, but I was happy to check things out for you! 😉